Are You Harming Yourself When You Crack Joints?

-An estimated 25-54% of people crack their knuckles on a daily basis, most of them being males.
-To some, waking up and stretching, cracking and popping their knuckles, back, neck and other parts of the body just feels good and comes naturally.
-“Don’t do that, you’ll get arthritis!” you may have heard people say.
+An estimated 25-54% of people crack their knuckles on a daily basis.
+To some, waking up and stretching, cracking and popping their knuckles, back, neck, and other body parts just feels good and comes naturally.
+However, you’ve perhaps heard people claim that cracking your joints can cause arthritis.
 It comes off as an old wives' tale, but does it actually hold any weight?
-Does cracking your knuckles (or other parts of the body) actually do long-term damage?
+Does cracking your knuckles (or other body parts) actually cause long-term damage?
 If you’re a chronic knuckle popper, should you stop?
 Let’s investigate these claims and look at some helpful hints to stop cracking your joints.